 Great Outdoor Activities

-Other outdoor activities such as jogging on the beach, kiteboarding, and windsurfing are also popular in the winter season.
-Kiteboarding and windsurfing are particularly popular during winter because northern bring high south followed by strong north winds, providing ideal windsurfing conditions.
-This is especially along the lower coast, where the waters of the Lower Laguna Madre have become a windsurfing mecca in recent years.
+Other outdoor activities such as jogging on the beach, kiteboarding, and windsurfing are also popular in the winter season, and windsurfing conditions are ideal during the winter months.
+This is especially true along the lower coast, where the waters of the Lower Laguna Madre have become a windsurfing mecca in recent years.

 Beachcombing and seashell collecting are also popular beach activities.
 Winter storms often wash up unusual finds along Texas beaches.
-And, winter is one of the best times to find a variety of seashells along the beaches up and down the Texas coast.
+Winter is one of the best times to find a variety of seashells along the beaches up and down the Texas coast.

 What to Do in Bad Weather